Debug live ASP.NET Azure apps using the Snapshot Debugger

 ILoggerin .NET Core), such as App Insights.

-In this tutorial, you've learned how to use the Snapshot Debugger.
+In this tutorial, you've learned how to use the Snapshot Debugger for App Services.
 You may want to read more details about this feature.